Cofounder Docs

 When sandbox code makes a brokered network request with that placeholder, Cofounder's trusted backend swaps in the real credential for the outbound request.
 This lets the code call the service without exposing the secret value to the agent's files, chat messages, or normal command output.

-If a task no longer needs the credential, turn off Make available to agents for that secret.
+If a task no longer needs the credential, turn off Development environment for that secret.